Nikkei unruffled by weak GDP, investors eye stimulus

 Construction-related stocks that should have benefited from the reconstruction drive were suffering from overly confident forecasts.

-Taiheiyo Cement Co lost 4.5 percent after the company reported a first-quarter operating profit of 490 million yen, less than half of the consensus, while Daiwa House Industry Co Ltd dropped 3.9 percent as investors deemed its 50 billion yen purchase of contractor Fujita too expensive.
+Taiheiyo Cement Co (5233.T) lost 4.5 percent after the company reported a first-quarter operating profit of 490 million yen ($6.3 million), less than half of the consensus, while Daiwa House Industry Co Ltd (1925.T) dropped 3.9 percent as investors deemed its 50 billion yen ($639 million) purchase of contractor Fujita too expensive.

 Daiwa House's guidance that its operating profit can improve to 6 billion yen "is optimistic judging from the situation at other construction companies," Deutsche Securities analysts Yoji Otani and Akiko Komine wrote in a note.

-The broader Topix closed flat at 746.95 , with the number of traded shares at just 65 percent of its 90-day average, the lowest since December 30.
+The broader Topix .TOPX closed flat at 746.95, with the number of traded shares at just 65 percent of its 90-day average, the lowest since December 30.
 Volume on the Nikkei was 58.1 percent of its 90-day average, also the lowest since the last trading day of 2011.

 YEARNING FOR BETTER EARNINGS